WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 If the battered spouse or child waiver is approved, what will my immigration status be?

-If the battered spouse or child waiver is approved, the condition in your conditional permanent residence will be removed.1 That means you will have legal permanent residence and you will be able to remain in the US lawfully as long as you follow relevant immigration laws.2 Removing the condition in your conditional permanent residence is required so that you do not lose your permanent residence status and become removable (deportable) from the US.3
+If the battered spouse or child waiver is approved, the “condition” in your conditional permanent residence will be removed.1 That means you will have legal permanent residence and you will continue to be able to live and work legally in the US.
+Your “green card” will be valid for ten years.

 If you included any of your children as derivatives, their conditions will also be removed, and they will receive a new “green card” that will be valid for ten years.

 1 8 USC § 1186a(c)(3)(B); INA § 216(c)(3)(B)

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.